ianthehenry/bauble/ui/html/help/preamble.md

-# General overview
+# Okay

-Okay look this is some really early documentation.
-It is, as you can see, very much unfinished.
+When you first visited Bauble, you were greeted by an interactive tutorial.
+You can restore it by deleting your script (just clear out the text field) and then refreshing the page.
+Make sure to save a backup of your script if you've done something interesting!

 - argument order is not significant; the types of values are significant
 - probably the most useful functions in order are [`move`](#move), [`union`](#union), [`rotate`](#rotate), the [shape primitives](#shapes), [`color`](#color), and [`shade`](#shade).

-Alright, deep breath.
+What follows is some very incomplete and early documentation.